 Your WordPress administration area contains a Settings section that allows you to modify your site’s main settings …

 Content entered into fields like Site Title and Tagline can influence your site’s SEO, search listings, etc …

 (WordPress Settings – General Settings)

-The Writing Settings area contains one of the most powerful and frequently overlooked built-in traffic notification systems available to WordPress users …
+The Writing Settings section contains an important and frequently overlooked built-in traffic notification system …

 (WordPress Settings – Writing Settings Area)

 When you publish a new post, WordPress automatically notifies the following site update services …

 Unless you or your webmaster have purposely chosen to discourage search engines from indexing your site, then your site will automatically ping the list of services entered into the Update Services text area

 By default, when WordPress is installed, only one service is available …